-In every case the Headteacher, or member of the senior leadership team, must observe the ECT teaching before the completion of their first Formal Assessment Form.
+In every case the Headteacher, or member of the senior leadership team, must observe the ECT teaching before the completion of their Formal Assessment (typically term 3) and their Final Assessment (typically term 6).

 The HISP TSH ECT Lesson Observation Feedback Form must be completed by the person observing the lesson and used to provide feedback to the ECT afterwards.
 The ECT Lesson Observation Feedback Form has space to record the agreed focus, comments, strengths, and areas for development identified in the lesson observed.
 All of the Teachers' Standards are listed on the second page of the form.
 Please highlight those Standards to indicate strengths and areas for development, and ensure these Standards are referenced on the front page of the form.
 The ECT and Induction Tutor should both keep a copy of the completed form for all formal lesson observations.